LGN520/farreach-public/docs/netreach-voting.md

 	calculate vote diff -> access lock -> cache update decision -> port forward and hash partition
 - For GETRES_S (for GETREQ_S which is cache update decision for GETREQ)
 	+ hash -> replace keys -> set valid bit as 1, dirty bit as 0, and set corresponding vallen -> reset votes as 0 -> put values ->
-	reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
+	reset lock as 0 -> TODO: clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
+- For PUTREQ_U (for PUTREQ which is recirculation-based cache update)
+	+ hash -> replace keys -> set valid bit as 1, dirty bit as 1, and set corresponding vallen -> reset votes as 0 -> put values ->
+	reeset lock as 0 -> clone a packet as PUTRES, and update PUTREQ_U as PUTREQ_PS or PUTREQ_N to server for eviction or notification

 ## Other notes